How to Fix a Windows 10 Critical Error

 If the Start menu is corrupt or the registration process for Cortana is missing on your computer, this is the best option to fix it.

-Also, if you run the Start menu Troubleshooter, and it tells you, “Microsoft.Windows.ShellExperienceHost” and “Microsoft.Windows.Cortana” applications need to be installed correctly; the following directions will resolve the issue.
+Also, running the Start menu Troubleshooter tells you “Microsoft.Windows.ShellExperienceHost” and “Microsoft.Windows.Cortana” applications need to be installed correctly; the following directions will resolve the issue.

 Step #1